-Versus Evil and Tuatara Games has a surprisingly simple game on their hands.
+Versus Evil and Tuatara Games have a surprisingly simple game on their hands.
 The game’s concept is simple, KILL EVERYTHING THAT CRAWLS ON TO YOUR SCREEN!
-Now that does sound amazingly simple, until you actually play the game and realize it’s one of those “easy to play, hard to master” games.
+Now that does sound amazingly simple until you actually play the game and realize it’s one of those “easy to play, hard to master” games.
 These are the games that will suck you in and spit you back out, battered, bruised, and wanting for more punishment because it’s so damn good.

-Now not only is the atmosphere charged, but so are the creatures you’re tasked with eviscerating.
+Now not only is the atmosphere charged but so are the creatures you’re tasked with eviscerating.
 They initially start off simple and then as the Waves increase they become more aggressive and more abundant that you inevitably end up dead.
 Yet through the power of game logic, you revive and continue on the slaughtering bugs, bipedal mutant things, exploding things of splash damage and death, and even bosses.
 Speaking of bosses, the boss fights are truly something of both amazing challenge and controller breaking enragement.
 So much can happen on the screen at a time that it makes you want to scream from the rooftops, but when you are victorious you want to cry tears of joy.
 If that only happens to me, then I must be more noob than I thought.

 Like I mentioned earlier Let Them Come is a simple game, you simply aim with Right Stick and shoot everything with LT.
 As you kill the creatures you’re rewarded money, how that’s possible, as it seems you’re the only one alive and you’re barricaded in, I don’t know, but that’s game logic for you.
 Back on track, as you shoot things dead, you earn currency, once you die (you will A LOT!) you can cash in for upgrades.
 These range from gun upgrades to melee weapon upgrades.
 You also unlock new music tracks as you play so that way the game isn’t just the monotonous sounds of gunfire and death squeals.